threlte/threlte/apps/docs/src/routes/preprocess/index.md

 # Preprocess

 :::admonition type="experimental"
 This preprocessor is part of a recently released feature of threlte.
 It is still very much in a beta phase and can be subject to breaking API changes.
 Please use at your own risk.
+Learn more about this feature [here](/core-transition)
 :::

 Threlte provides a custom preprocessor that _automagically_ turns `<T.Mesh>` into `<Three type={Mesh} />`.
 It resolves dependencies and automatically places imports for the `THREE` modules used throughout your component.
 By default, you can use any module that `'three'` exports.
 The preprocessor is extendable, so that other modules (such as those from the famous "examples" directory) can be used.